-Figure 3 Refrigeration Controls - Side Panel
+Figure 3 Refrigeration Side Panel Controls

+1) The back pressure valve adjustment is used to control the amount of cooling supplied to the system.
+This valve reduces the cooling capacity by restricting the flow of refrigerant to the bath, allowing the adjustment of the heating to cooling percentage.
+Under normal operation the valve should be fully open (counter clockwise).
 2) The cooling temperature regulating valve is used to adjust the temperature at which the refrigerant evaporates, which determines cooling efficiency.
 Refer to the label below the gauge for approximate psi and evaporative temperature settings.
 The following table is reproduced from the label.